rhysstever/Eona/Campaigns/Whispers In Opira/DM Notes - NOT FOR PLAYERS/Campaign Ideas.md

 This is a page for me to jot possible ideas I have to use for this campaign

 ---
-# DO NOT READ THIS
+# PLAYERS, DO NOT READ THIS
 ---

 ---
-# DO NOT READ THIS
+# PLAYERS, DO NOT READ THIS
 ---

 ---
-# DO NOT READ THIS
+# PLAYERS, DO NOT READ THIS
 ---

 ---
-# DO NOT READ THIS
+# PLAYERS, DO NOT READ THIS
 ---

 ---
+# PLAYERS, DO NOT READ THIS
+---

+---
+# PLAYERS, DO NOT READ THIS
+---

+---
+# PLAYERS, DO NOT READ THIS
+---

+---
+# PLAYERS, DO NOT READ THIS
+---

+---
-# DO NOT READ THIS
+# PLAYERS, DO NOT READ THIS
 ---

 ## The Meeting of the Five Nations